Tompolo tasks religious leaders to advocate love - Vanguard News

 Tompolo further stated that one major contributor to the animosity and acrimony breeding amongst humans was the too much concentration on the father aspect of the Godhead which he mentioned as, Judgmental, rigid, strict and decisive, adding that people should begin to awaken the Mother’s love consciousness in them, as the both aspects are needed to serve as balance.

-Tompolo gave this message at his thanksgiving festival of Bini-Ebi Madinor Bou , Ijaw Goddess of Love and purity, at Ogulagha kingdom, he prayed for Mother’s love upon every household and also prayed for Prosperity, tranquility and understanding amongst all and peace to all Nigerians, the world.
+Tompolo who spoke at his thanksgiving festival of Bini-Ebi Madinor Bou , Ijaw Goddess of Love and purity, at Ogulagha kingdom, prayed for Mother’s love upon every household and also prayed for Prosperity, tranquility and understanding amongst all and peace to all Nigerians and the world in general.

-Tompolo concluded by advising political office holders to be messengers rather than rulers, he counsels them to take decisions that will reflect positively in the lives of the masses and not add to their burdens.
+In his conclusion, Tompolo advised political office holders to be Messengers rather than rulers, and up in them to take decisions that will reflect positively in the lives of the masses and not add to their burdens.

-The report was contained in a statement released by the duo of Ellington Bakumor and Bodmas Kemepadei.